LeBoldus-Lab/hoboR/README.md

 # hoboR
-Function to combined data from HOBO weather stations.
+R package for the analysis of  HOBO weather stations data.
-The files need to be exported from the HOBO software as CSV, using 24h format and YYYY-MM-DD.
+The HOBO files as CSV, time formats accepted: DD/MM/YYYY, MM/DD/YYYY, YY/MM/DD

 ## Installation

-This project is available on GitHub and can be installed using:
+This project is available on GitHub on `http://github.com/LeBoldus` and can be installed using `devtools`, working on a CRAN version.

-> Dependencies: `dplyr`, `purrr`, `lubridate`
+> Dependencies required: `dplyr`, `purrr`, `lubridate`

 ``` r
 install.packages("devtools")